mparno/fenics-web/source/demos/pde/cahn-hilliard/cpp/documentation.rst

       Function& u0()
       { return *_u0; }

-The ``CahnHilliardEquation`` class stores data which is required for computing the residual vector and the Jacobian matrix as private data:
+The ``CahnHilliardEquation`` class stores the data required for computing the residual vector and the Jacobian matrix as private data:

 .. code-block:: c++